Explore

 👾 UI Has widgets that resemble native components Has native components for both Android and iOS — better user experience

-💻 Programming language Dart — created by Google, not used by many programmers JavaScript — ubiquitous, so it’s easy to find developers with relevant skills
+💻 Programming language Dart — created by Google, not used by many programmers JavaScript — common, so it’s easy to find developers with relevant skills

 🏃 Performance Lags briefly behind native apps, but can be optimized Lags briefly behind native apps, but can be optimized